-Red Level also offers a Teams Quick Start that enables your organization to build a culture of collaboration that empowers your employees.
+Red Level offers a Teams Quick Start that enables your organization to build a culture of collaboration that empowers your employees.
 We can provide you guidance and insights you can use to help you drive adoption and get the most out of the tool.
 You may have already started using Teams and other Office 365 tools but need help with data governance.
 We also offer a Data Governance Quick Start to help your organization best utilize all the tools available.

 PRACTICAL WORK FROM HOME BEST PRACTICES

 - Keep a schedule

 - Whatever your schedule maybe 7-4, 8-5, or 9-6 stick to it!

 - No commute means more time for “golden” hour work.
 The morning can be the most productive time to get the harder tasks complete.